-The Wisconsin Active Communities Alliance started in 2012, when local coalition members from around the state decided they needed a statewide active community effort, something that was missing from state government and agencies.
+Active Wisconsin started in 2012 as the Wisconsin Active Communities Alliance (WACA).
+At that time, local coalition members from around the state decided they needed a statewide active community effort, something that was missing from state government and agencies.
 WACA’s collaborative and grassroots spirit remains an important part of Active Wisconsin today.

 In 2020, the WACA and WAT networks merged under the leadership of 1000 Friends of Wisconsin to form Active Wisconsin.
 The WAT recognition program continues under new leadership with the same goals - we would be happy to have your community join us!

 Active Wisconsin Collaborators

 We are a group of diverse partners working to promote healthy, thriving communities where people can easily and safely walk, ride a bike and be physically active.

 We recognize and support communities for their commitment to health through growing and promoting their places to walk, bike and be active.

 As program manager, 1000 Friends of Wisconsin aims to foster local-level implementation and promote a framework moving communities from program to policy change.
 At the same time, we will coordinate support to include: advocacy, education, peer networking, and community engagement resources.

 Susan (she, her) graduated from UW-Madison with a Masters of Science in Urban/Regional Planning in 2020, where she specialized in transportation, land use, and recreational trail planning.
 Susan has experience working in the affordable housing sector, comprehensive plan development, and community engagement.